jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Let the future tell the truth and evaluate each one according to his work and accomplishments.
-The present is theirs; the future, for which I have really worked, is mine.
+Love is a friendship set to music.
-- Nikola Tesla
+- Joseph Campbell

-Updated on: [4/7/2022]
+Updated on: [4/8/2022]
 <!-- #quoteEnd -->
 </pre>